Skip to main content

 Program Educational Objectives: A graduate of Marietta College’s Petroleum Engineering program who has been working in the industry for approximately five years should demonstrate:

-- The knowledge and confidence to undertake and complete projects of increasing complexity with limited guidance;
+2. The ability to undertake and complete projects with limited guidance;

 Program Educational Goals: The following educational goals are tied to our student outcomes and are critical to helping us achieve our vision and mission.
 The goals of our program are to:

-- Provide students with a fundamental knowledge of petroleum engineering in the areas of drilling, completions, production, and reservoir engineering, and formation evaluation;
+1. Provide students with a fundamental knowledge of petroleum engineering in the areas of drilling, completions, production, reservoir engineering, and formation evaluation;

 Student Outcomes: In order to achieve the five program goals of the Petroleum Engineering program, graduates of the program must demonstrate that they have achieved the following outcomes.
 Our graduates must have: